raspberrypilearning/python_scrolling/en/step_2.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step you will create the theme of your game.
+In this step you will set the theme of your game and create a character that follows the mouse pointer.

 </div>
 <div>